woehrl01/aws-auth-jwt/README.md

 ## Usage with OPA

 The following example shows how to use OPA to authorize the token and add additional claims to the token.
 The package name must be `awsauthjwt.authz`.
 You can use the `input` variable to access the IAM role and account ID.
+This policy is evaluated after the upstream call to AWS STS has succeeded, this allows to narrow down the IAM roles which are allowed to generate a JWT.
+It also gives you the ability to add additional claims to the token.

 ### Input